Johannesburg South Africa Temple

 Nearly 3,500 of the 12,000 members of the extensive temple district attended the dedicatory services of the Johannesburg South Africa Temple.

-The dedication of the Johannesburg South Africa Temple brought a Latter-day Saint temple to every habitable continent of the world.
+The dedication of the Johannesburg South Africa Temple brought a temple of The Church of Jesus Christ of Latter-day Saints to every habitable continent of the world.